vicjohnson1213/Ideas/Games.md

 Games that I think would either be fun to code or fun to play (hopefully both).

+### Color Fill

+Start with a grid of colors (4 or so) and, starting in the top left, change the active color to grow until the whole board is a single color.

 ### Consciousness

 A game where you can transfer your consciousness between bodies in order to solve puzzles or get out of touch positions.